// software engineer

 Amazon

 currentBuilding software at scale across Amazon's infrastructure.
-Five years of shipping production systems used by millions of customers.
+Six years of shipping production systems used by millions of customers.

 Grip Limited